akshatgoel-143/khabar_junction/README.md

 Ensure Apache and MySQL services are running.

 ## 4. Setup API Keys
-The API key from the "NewsAPI.org" is named as 'API_KEY' The API key from the "Finnhub.io" is named as 'TOKEN' visit both the websites and your own API Key from there br creating your account to their websites.
+* The API key from the "NewsAPI.org" is named as 'API_KEY'
+* The API key from the "Finnhub.io" is named as 'TOKEN'
+* visit both the websites and your own API Key from there br creating your account to their websites.
-Now copy your API keys and paste them below as constants into the file "Constants.php File location: Applicatoon/Config/Constant.php
+* Now copy your API keys and paste them below as constants into the file "Constants.php File location: Applicatoon/Config/Constant.php

 Syntax:
-<?php
 define('API_KEY','Your_API_Key_from_NEWSAPI.ORG');
 define('TOKEN','Your_API_Key_from_FINNHUB.IO');
-?>

 If your project requires specific Apache configurations (e.g., virtual hosts), configure them in your XAMPP installation.